Carbon Steel Care

 - Keep a slightly damp towel by your cutting board, and wipe the blade clean when not in use.
 Wipe completely dry before storing.

 - Apply a small amount of food-safe oil or wax to the handle and blade occasionally.
 This will protect the blade from rust, and rejuvenate the wood in the handle.
 Avoid using cooking oils, as they will go rancid with oxidation.

 - Hand wash knives with soap and water.
 NEVER wash your knives in the dishwasher.
 Dish-washing detergent is corrosive to the steel, and can damage your knife irreparably.

 - Carbon steel knives develop a patina with use, this means that the knife will have a gray/blue-green tint to it where it has reacted with the food it has cut.
 A patina will help resist corrosion.
 Be mindful of the color of the steel, rust and corrosion appears red, orange, or brown.

 - If you do encounter rust, scrub the affected areas with the scrubbing side of a sponge or a Scotch-Brite Scouring Pad.
 Continue until the rust is gone and the area is smooth to the touch.
-Apply a food-safe oil and store.
+Apply a food-safe oil or wax and store.

 - Store knives in a safe place where the edge and tip are not coming into contact with things around it.
 A drawer is not a safe place to store a knife, for your knife or for whoever reaches into the drawer to grab it.
 Knife blocks and wall magnets are great options for safely storing a knife.